Skip to Content

 Experienced Trusts Lawyers Serving Denton County, TX

 If you are planning for retirement and want to map out your legacy for your loved ones, consider popular alternatives to the traditional will.
 At Burrows Law Group, we provide clients with the strongest estate plan allowed by law.
-We help you establish various types of trusts to hold your assets and transfer them when you pass on.
-If your estate is complex or you wish to outline specific conditions for your bequests, you can use one or more trusts to complement your Last Will and Testament.
+We help you establish various types of trusts to hold your assets and transfer them upon your passing.
+If your estate is complex or you wish to outline specific conditions for your bequests, you can use one or more trusts to complement your last will.

 Trusts offer Denton County residents flexible ways to achieve goals that a will alone may not address.
 When you create a trust, you can appoint an individual or institution as trustee to manage assets based on instructions you set for your heirs.
 Many local families appreciate the control and privacy a trust provides, ensuring their wishes are carried out efficiently under Texas law.
 For those with businesses, real estate, or blended families, thoughtful trust planning can reduce conflict and provide long-term stability for beneficiaries.
 Our team understands the details of Denton County courts and can help you navigate the process confidently.